cstrawberry/predictive-universe/docs/paper/references.md

 *   Wolf, M. M. (2012). *Quantum Channels & Operations: A Guided Tour* (Lecture notes).
 Technical University of Munich.
 *   Wootters, W. K. (1990).
 Local accessibility of quantum states.
 In W. H. Zurek (Ed.), *Complexity, Entropy and the Physics of Information* (Santa Fe Institute Studies in the Sciences of Complexity, Vol. VIII, pp. 39–46).
 Redwood City, CA: Addison–Wesley.
 DOI: 10.1201/9780429502880
 *   Yang, C. N., & Mills, R. L. (1954).
 Conservation of isotopic spin and isotopic gauge invariance. *Physical Review*, *96*(1), 191–195.
 DOI: 10.1103/PhysRev.96.191.
+*   Zamolodchikov, A. B. (1986).
+Irreversibility of the flux of the renormalization group in a 2D field theory. *JETP Letters*, *43*, 730–732.
 *   Zhao, M. (2006).
 Electrical fields in wound healing—An overriding signal that directs cell migration. *Seminars in Cell & Developmental Biology*, *20*(6), 674–682.
 *   Zinn-Justin, J. (2002). *Quantum Field Theory and Critical Phenomena* (4th ed.).
 Oxford University Press (International Series of Monographs on Physics).
 DOI: 10.1093/acprof:oso/9780198509233.001.0001
+*   Zhu, Y. (1996).
+Modular invariance of characters of vertex operator algebras. *Journal of the American Mathematical Society*, *9*, 237–302.
 *   Zurek, W. H. (1989).
 Thermodynamic cost of computation, algorithmic complexity and the information metric. *Nature*, *341*(6238), 119–124.
 *   Zurek, W. H. (1991).
 Decoherence and the transition from quantum to classical. *Physics Today*, *44*(10), 36–44.
 *   Zurek, W. H. (2003).
 Decoherence, einselection, and the quantum origins of the classical. *Reviews of Modern Physics*, *75*(3), 715–775.
 DOI: 10.1103/RevModPhys.75.715